wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 If your play over C Major or the phrases end on and emphasize C, the melody will sound sweet and happy ("major").

-Enough talk!

-Let's first look at the five notes in Am pentatonic all over the neck:
+Let's first look at these five notes in an Am context all over the neck:

 <div class="text-center">
 {{< figure src="/img/neck-diagrams/Am-wholeneck.png" title="Am Pentatonic, whole neck" >}}